top of page

 Rocky Linux

-Rocky Linux version 10 is today's Linux OS of choice and will be installed onto a Hyper-V platform.
-Rocky will be deployed as a Wazuh monitoring platform as part of the Zero Trust implementation for the home lab.
-The installation of Wazuh isn’t covered here, it’ll be the focus of the next article.
+Rocky Linux version 10 is today’s Linux OS of choice and will be installed onto a Hyper-V platform.
+Rocky will serve as a Wazuh monitoring platform as part of the Zero Trust implementation for the home lab.
+The installation of Wazuh isn’t covered here; it’ll be the focus of the next article.

 Microsoft's SCOM might seem like the obvious choice for me, but there’s a longer-term goal to move away from Microsoft.
-As the company pivots to a Cloud and AI first strategies, on-prem support and partner benefits are steadily being erased, removing my ability and choice to deploy what and where I want.
+As the company pivots to a Cloud and AI-first strategy, on-prem support and partner benefits are steadily being erased.
+This shift removes my ability and choice to deploy what and where I want.

 To support the Rocky Linux servers and Wazuh, a new VLAN on the 192.168.90.0/24 subnet will be required.
 This aligns with the Zero Trust principle of service segregation.

-A step-by-step guide for setting up VLANs, Firewalls etc for the pfSense is available in Part 2.
+A step-by-step guide for setting up VLANs, firewalls, etc., for pfSense is available in Part 2.

 IPSec Additional GPO for SSH

-An additional GPO exemption allowing SSH (port 22) access between the member server and the Rocky Linux hosts will ease deployment, allowing copy and paste between host and VM.
+An additional GPO exemption allowing SSH (port 22) access between the member server and the Rocky Linux hosts will ease deployment.
+This allows copy and paste between host and VM.

 Current Domain IPSec Settings